SAP/spartacus-docs/_pages/ccp/cpq-configurable-products-integration.md

 ## Cart Summary

 When added to the cart, the CPQ bundle product results in a single cart item entry.
 There are no subitems representing the products contained in the bundle.
 However, to give customers an overview of their selections and to confirm what exactly they are buying, the information in the cart has been extended to show the list of products that have been selected inside the bundle.
-The list contains the product description, the quantity, and the item price.
+The list contains the product description, the quantity, and the item price if these are maintained in CPQ.

 The following prerequisites apply for a product to appear in the cart summary:

 - In CPQ, the attribute value has been linked to a product.
 - In CPQ, the attribute has been marked as line item.

+Note that currently in the cart summary, the product names for line items come from CPQ, not from SAP Commerce.
+In contrast, product names for bundle items on the configuration page come from SAP Commerce.
+To avoid differing product names for bundle items between the configuration and overview page on the one hand and the cart summary on the other hand, we recommend that you use the identical product name both in CPQ and in SAP Commerce.

 ## Cart Validation